Books

 Mercenaries and Magic

-They steal the impossible.
+Steal the impossible.
 Kill the untouchable.
 Love like it’s a death sentence.

 The Edgeworths are a found family of mercenaries and treasure hunters with blood on their hands and skeletons in every closet.
 When a powerful cult decides to eliminate them, these morally grey disasters have to choose between the walls they’ve built and the people worth dying for.